tobkle/create-graphql-server/README.md

 - `@belongsToMany` - there is a list of foreign keys stored on this type as `${fieldName}Ids` [this is the default]
 - `@hasMany` - the foreign key is on the referenced type as `${typeName}Id`.
 Provide the `"as": X` argument if the name is different. (this is the reverse of `@belongsTo` in a 1-many situation).
 - `@hasAndBelongsToMany` - the foreign key on the referenced type as `${typeName}Ids`.
 Provide the `"as": X` argument if the name is different. (this is the reverse of `@belongsToMany` in a many-many situation).

+Use @paginate(by: "cursor") for cursor-based connection in relay-like style.

 ## Updating types